Ak2407/guestara/README.md

 # Guestara Backend Internship Assignment Documentation

+_The API is hosted on a free tier so it might take 10-15 seconds for a cold boot up initially_

 1. **Loom Links Explaining the Operations (Two links due to limit of loom):** [loom link 1](https://www.loom.com/share/e25a9327ed0449a4b0c25a846aab6d2e?sid=7a4f8fd8-48dc-44eb-82d8-a3f1049ce2a9) [loom link 2](https://www.loom.com/share/f3011ba6209b4ce89a4157c51c247fba?sid=5d6976f9-91c3-4161-a44e-129f4ac24a68)

 2. **Hosted Code Github Repository (Along With Readme):** [GitHub Repository](https://github.com/Ak2407/guestara)